Dornith/PV204-Project/JavaCard/README.md

 The client app communicates with the tcp gateway by sending apdu commands which are then transfered directly onto a JCardsim runtime with keycard applet running.
 The responses are then trasferred back.

-Line 789 derive_child_key_direct - function in client where the implementation of child key derivation from extended public keys is implemented.
+Line 789 derive_child_key_direct - function in client where the implementation of child key derivation from extended public keys.